hnttx/helium-tax-tools/README.md

 # Known issues
-The cost data is only 4/18/2020 - 10/24/2020 currently, can update that in data/hnt-prices.csv
+The cost data is only post 4/18/2020, with manual updates in hnt-prices/hnt-prices.csv

+I defaulted 1/1/2020 - 4/17/2020 with 0.15 (adjust as you see fit), I'm not a tax lawyer.

 If your hotspot predates that, you will need to make adjustments certainly.
 Especially if you carried basis from 2019.